 Then the following facts are true:

-- If is almost decisive for over then it is decisive for over .
+- If A is almost decisive for x over y then it is decisive for x over y.

-- If is almost decisive for over then is also almost decisive for any other alternative over any other alternative .
+- If A is almost decisive for x over y then A is also almost decisive for any other alternative u over any other alternative v.
 (This allows us to talk about decisive and almost decisive sets without mentioning the alternatives).

 - The collection of almost decisive sets is an ultrafilter.